Bergamot orange: Fragrance

 Bergamot oil is one of the most commonly used ingredients in perfumery.
 It is prized for its ability to combine with an array of scents to form a bouquet of aromas that complement each other.
 Bergamot is a major component of the original Eau de Cologne composed by Jean-Marie Farina at the beginning of the 18th century in Germany.

-The first use of bergamot oil as a fragrance ingredient was recorded in 1714, and can be found in the Farina Archive in Cologne.
-However, much "Bergamot oil" is today derived instead from eau de Cologne mint, also known as bergamot mint, which is a variety of water mint and is unrelated to citrus.
+Medical effects

 Toxicology

 In several patch test studies, application of some sources of bergamot oil directly to the skin of guinea pigs was shown to have a concentration-dependent phototoxic effect of increasing redness after exposure to ultraviolet light (due to the chemical bergapten, and possibly also citropten, bergamottin, geranial, and neral).
 This is a property shared by many other citrus fruits and other members of Rutaceae, including rue.

 Skin effects

 Used in cosmetics and perfume products, bergamot may cause skin irritation.
 In the past, psoralen extracted from bergamot oil was used in tanning accelerators and sunscreens.
 Known to be photocarcinogenic since 1959, the substances nonetheless were used in tanning activators until 1995, contributing to many cases of melanoma and death.